ashlynstill/install-notes/install.md

 # Mac Dev Environment Setup
 How to set up your new shiny Macbook like the rest of the super cool AJC news apps team

-1. Things in code blocks...

-	...like this...

-Are what you put in the command line in your terminal application.
+1. Things in code blocks are what you put in the command line in your terminal application.

+	like this!

 2. If the command starts with a ``$`` that just signifies a new prompt line in the terminal.
 Don't copy the $, but copy everything after it